hinofafa/NodeJS-Firebase-basic/README.md

 # NodeJS-Firebase-basic

 Please use "node" command to start app.js service.
-The service has already linked with provided Firebase.<br>Behalf of provide TODO list result, I list the call method below. * can fill any string words.
+The service has already linked with provided Firebase.
+Behalf of provide TODO list result, I list the call method below. * can fill any string words.
 -----------------------

 #### API 1) Add a TODO Item with the following data<br>